Table of Contents

 6. Swami Vivekananda

 Born as Narendranath Datta in 1863, Swami Vivekananda was a social reformer and one of India’s greatest teachers.
-His most notable contribution is the Ramakrishna Mission, which remains a center for learning and service.
+His most notable contribution is the Ramakrishna Mission, which remains a centre for learning and service.
 Vivekananda supported the Gurukul system, where teachers and students live and learn together.

 His powerful lectures on faith, education, and social issues in India captivated audiences worldwide.
-His teachings inspire individuals to break free from limitations and recognize their potential.
+His teachings inspire individuals to break free from limitations and recognise their potential.
 He reminds us that true education should empower us to change ourselves and the world.

 7. Dr. APJ Abdul Kalam